-Today is all about Christmas In July – White Flocked Christmas Tree Decorated 5 Ways and I’m sharing our Christmas trees from past years and showing you how to get a full looking Christmas tree without breaking the bank!
+Today is all about our White Flocked Christmas Tree Ideas Decorated 5 Ways!
+A flocked Christmas tree features branches covered in a white powder that give the illusion that the tree is snow covered.
+There are several types of “flocked trees” some heavier in the white powder and some with less.
+I’m sharing our Christmas trees from past years and showing you how to get a full looking Christmas tree without breaking the bank!

 Our Christmas tree from 2019 was more of a traditional classic look sporting a bright red bow and plaid Christmas ornaments from Target and Homegoods.

 What are the best flocked trees and where do you buy them?